Indrawati Oey

 Indrawati Oey (born 29 April 1970) is a New Zealand food scientist, full professor at the University of Otago.

 Early life and education

 Oey was born in Malang, East Java, Indonesia in 1970.

 Academic career

 After a PhD at Katholieke Universiteit Leuven, Oey moved to the University of Otago and rose to full professor and head of the Department of Food Sciences.
 She is a principal investigator of the Riddet Institute, a national food research centre in New Zealand.

 Her work has focused on the biochemical reactions that affect multiple aspects of food quality, including texture, flavour, colour, and nutrition.
-At Otaga, she has led a project on applications of pulsed electric field equipment to improve food quality and efficiency of processing.
+At Otago, she has led a project on applications of pulsed electric field equipment to improve food quality and efficiency of processing.
 She has also worked on edible food packaging to tackle problems of current plastic packaging.

+Honours and awards

+In 2016 Oey was elected a Fellow of the New Zealand Institute of Food Science and Technology.